jbcodeforce/shift_left_utils/docs/test_harness.md

 --compute-pool-id TEXT: Flink compute pool ID.
 If not provided, it will create a pool. [env var: CPOOL_ID; required]
 ```

 * [x] Be able to define test suite.
-The yaml is defined as
+The yaml is defined as below and created automatically by the `shift_left table init-unit-tests` command.

 ```yaml